logo

 How to Balance Short Term vs. Long Term Parenting Goals

 It's easy to get overwhelmed in the day-to-day.
 Pretty soon you're flying by the seat of your pants and can't seem to get your feet under you.
 How do you switch focus from constantly putting out fires to parenting with more intention?
-Then sometimes parenting in the s ...
+Then sometimes parenting in the short-term is ...
 Show More

 18m 47s